Yuetai Li

 I am a second-year PhD student at Network Security Lab at University of Washington, advised by Prof. Radha Poovendran.
 I am fortunate to work closely with Dr. Xiang Yue at CMU LTI, Zhangchen Xu, Prof. Luyao Niu, and Prof. Bill Yuchen Lin at UW.

-Prior to UW, I obtained my Bachelor degree in Communication Engineering at University of Glasgow (UofG).
+Prior to UW, I obtained my Bachelor degree in Communication Engineering at University of Glasgow (UofG) and the University of Electronic Science and Technology of China (UESTC).
 During my undergrad, I was advised by Prof. Lei Zhang at UofG.
 I am also fortunate to work with Prof. Jon Crowcroft at University of Cambridge.

 I will be interning at Microsoft Research (Redmond) in Summer 2025.